Selerity/sas-analytics-pro/README.md

 1. Follow Step 1 in the `Docker on Linux` section of the official Deployment Guide to make sure that you have your license and certificate files in the top level directory:
    * _SAS-certificates-file-name_.zip
    * _SAS-license-file-name_.jwt
-2. Copy your license `jwt` file into the `sasinside` directory of this repo.
+2. Copy your license `jwt` file into the root directory of this repo.
 3. Run `./launchapro.sh` from the Terminal.
 4. Run the following command to get your password:
 ```